AYanofsky/Simulated-Trading-Bot/README.md

 10. Scalability
 - Implement a distributed system (or a system that can be distributed), perhaps via docker containers or k8s to scale horizontally and process more at once
 - Cloud-based solution in future?
-Could open up some doors for asynchronous jobs and further distributed workloads
+Could open up some doors for asynchronous jobs and further distributed workloadsx